-October 23rd is celebrated as a public holiday in Cambodia, commemorating the 1991 Paris Peace Agreements that ended decades of conflict in the country.
+October 23rd is celebrated in Cambodia, commemorating the 1991 Paris Peace Agreements that ended decades of conflict in the country.

 Specifically, it ended the Cambodian-Vietnamese War that had begun back in 1979, but the nation had been in a state of turmoil since 1975, when the genocidal Khmer Rouge regime had seized control of the government.